Baked Sweet Potato

 Ways to Serve Them

-Most often, I serve sweet potatoes with a bit of butter, sea salt or kosher salt and black pepper.
+Most often, I serve baked sweet potatoes with a bit of butter, sea salt or kosher salt and black pepper.
 You can also add a sprinkle of brown sugar or a drizzle of maple syrup for extra sweetness.
 If you haven’t tried sweet potatoes with cinnamon and a spoonful of Honey Butter, it is truly delightful!

 - Side Dish: A baked sweet potato is the perfect side dish for many meals, including Instant Pot Pork Tenderloin, Air Fryer Salmon, Baked Pork Chops and Baked Chicken Thighs.